thisisraghavkumar/thisisraghavkumar/README.md

 # Hi there, I'm Raghav Kumar! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for coding and technology.
-Here you'll find a collection of my projects, contributions, and interests.
+I'm a student of life, computers, economics and history.
+Currently I'm completing my Master's degree in Computer Science and Engineering from The Pennsylvania State University.
+Before that I had worked at Microsoft building frontend and backend of line of business applications, big data analysis scripts using PySpark and automations.

 ## About Me

-- 🔭 I’m currently working on [CUDA Kernels]
+- 🔭 I’m currently working on CUDA Kernels
-- 🌱 I’m currently learning [Deep Neural Networks, Compilers and Security Ananlysis of Systems]
+- 🌱 I’m currently learning Deep Neural Networks, Compilers and Security Ananlysis of Systems
-- 💬 Ask me about [Digitization using Microsoft Suite]
+- 💬 Ask me about Digitization using Microsoft Suite and Power Platform
-- 📫 How to reach me: [thisisraghavkumar@gmail.com]
+- 📫 How to reach me: thisisraghavkumar@gmail.com
-- ⚡ Fun fact: [In songs my favourite part is lyrics]
+- ⚡ Fun fact: In songs my favourite part is lyrics

 ## Skills

-- **Languages:** [C, C++, Python, Solidity]
+- **Languages:** C, C++, Python, Solidity
-- **Frameworks & Libraries:** [React, Semantic Kernel, CUDA]
+- **Frameworks & Libraries:** React, Semantic Kernel, CUDA
-- **Tools & Platforms:** [Azure, Ethereum, Linux]
+- **Tools & Platforms:** Azure, Ethereum, Linux

 ## GitHub Stats